hamad-khawaja/diagram-ai/API_USAGE.md

 **Request Body (JSON):**
 ```
 {
   "description": "<Your architecture description>",
   "provider": "aws"        // Optional: "aws", "azure", or "gcp".
 If omitted or invalid, defaults to generic instructions.
 }
 ```

 **Note:**
 - The `provider` field is optional.
 If set to `"aws"`, `"azure"`, or `"gcp"`, the API will use cloud-specific instructions for the LLM.
 If omitted or unrecognized, generic instructions are used.
+- The LLM provider is selected at app startup using the `LLM_PROVIDER` environment variable (`openai` or `gemini`).
-- The OpenAI API key must be set as the `OPENAI_API_KEY` environment variable on the server or Docker container. **Do not** include the API key in the request body.
+- Set the appropriate API key as an environment variable: `OPENAI_API_KEY` for OpenAI, or `GEMINI_API_KEY` for Gemini. **Do not** include API keys in the request body.